BoiseState/CS321_Bioinformatics/README.md

 Review/QA       | Tasks ready to be reviewed by another team member Closed          | Completed tasks, whose corresponding code is integrated in the `master` branch

 Tasks should be assigned to the developer working on them.
-Each team member should email the instructor the URL to the tasks (e.g., `https://github.com/StudentUserNameHostingRepo/CS321_Bioinformatics/issues/123`) completed that week, as described in the [progress reports](#7-progress-reports).
+Each team member should add to the project log file, Project-Log.md, the tasks (e.g., `https://github.com/StudentUserNameHostingRepo/CS321_Bioinformatics/issues/123`) completed that week, as described in the [progress reports](#9-progress-reports).

 Here is an example of a [valid task](https://github.com/BoiseState/CS321_Bioinformatics/issues/3) written in engineering language that is assigned to a developer.
 This task should be referenced by a commit containing a message similar to `Implements task #3`.